AyaKhaledSaif/Python_Data_Analytics/README.md

-# Learn Python Data Analytics in 2 minutes: (part 1)
+# Learn Python Data Analytics:

 Statistics is a branch of applied mathematics that involves the collection, description, analysis, and inference of conclusions from quantitative data.
 Two types of statistical methods are used in analyzing data: